 CIS 5150 Advanced Software Engineering (3)

 This course covers the product life cycle for a software product.
 Topics include common current practices in a variety of industrial settings as well as more recent leading-edge advances.
-3 hours of lecture per week

 CIS 5210 Advanced Computer Graphics (3)